lynnlilu/lynnlilu.github.io/_pages/about.md

 Brief Biography
 =====
 Li Lu is currently a Ph.D.
 Candidate in [Department of Computer Science and Enginneering](http://www.cs.sjtu.edu.cn) at [Shanghai Jiao Tong University](http://www.sjtu.edu.cn), under the supervision of Prof. [Jiadi Yu](http://www.cs.sjtu.edu.cn/~jdyu/), and Prof. [Minglu Li](http://www.cs.sjtu.edu.cn/PeopleDetail.aspx?id=93).
 He received the B.E. majoring in Computer Science and Technology and B.Admin in Business Administration at [Xi'an Jiaotong University](http://www.xjtu.edu.cn) in 2015.
 From Oct.
 2018 to Sep.
-2019, he visits [Rutgers, The State University of New Jersey](http://www.rutgers.edu) for 1 year, under the supervision of Prof. [Yingying Chen](http://www.winlab.rutgers.edu/~yychen/) at [WINLAB](http://winlab.rutgers.edu/) and [Dept. Electrical and Computer Engineering](https://www.ece.rutgers.edu/), with the sponsorship of [China Scholarship Council (CSC)](https://www.csc.edu.cn).
+2019, he visits [WINLAB](http://winlab.rutgers.edu/) and [Dept. Electrical and Computer Engineering](https://www.ece.rutgers.edu/) of [Rutgers, The State University of New Jersey](http://www.rutgers.edu) under the supervision of Prof. [Yingying Chen](http://www.winlab.rutgers.edu/~yychen/) with the sponsorship of [China Scholarship Council (CSC)](https://www.csc.edu.cn).

 Research Interests
 ======
 His research interests include mobile and ubiquitous computing, cyber security and privacy, human-computer interactions.
-The main work is to adopt signal processing and machine learning techniques in mobile network and applications.
-Previously, he also conducted researches on network economics and cloud computing.
+The main work is to employ signal processing and machine learning techniques in mobile sensing and communications to realize interesting and futuristic applications.
+Previously, he also conducted theoretical researches on network economics and cloud computing.

 Professional Services
 ======